kenSpicer/ken-s-notebook/README.md

 Today is Monday Jan 12,2026.
 I am making a commit to extend my Boot.dev streak.
 Today is Saturday Jan 17, 2026.
 I am unable to complete a new lesson in the build a static Ai site because of domestic issues so I am resorting to this commit.
 Today is Monday Jan 19, 2026,  Not able to study today so am adding a new comment to extend my Boot.dev streak.
+Today is Tuesday Jam 20, 2027.
+I've hit a stone wall but help is coming tomorrow.